sponkytoo/mbedTLS/README.md

 # mbedTLS
-Shows how to use mbedTLS with Microchips Harmony Framework 2.04
+Shows how to use mbedTLS with Microchips Harmony Framework 2.04 on a PIC32MZ2048EFH144 Ethernet Starterkit with console interface on UART2 (routed to MCP2221 Chip)

 - the used Hardware is the PIC32MZ2048EFH144 Ethernet Starterkit with the MCP2221 UART CDC-USB.
   The real UART2 of the PIC is used for debugging and is connected to the MCP2221.